How To: Use Muriatic Acid

 Due to all of the damage this chemical could cause in one wrong move, extreme caution is mandatory when using, storing, and disposing of muriatic acid.
 Adhere to the following best practices before beginning any project that involves the acid:

-- Wear full-face protection, a respirator, thick, full-coverage clothing, and acid-resistant protective gloves when working with muriatic acid.
+- Wear full-face protection, a respirator, thick, full-coverage clothing, and acid-resistant protective gloves.

 An Effective Last Resort